Sailing Through Point Clouds: Safe Navigation Using Point Cloud Based Control Barrier Functions: Method

 with $\bm{d}\in\mathbb{N}$ representing the order of the ellipse and $\bm{p}_{\bm{d}}: \mathbb{R}^3\times\mathbb{N} \rightarrow \mathbb{R}^n$ defined as

 For higher-order ellipsoids, the scaling factor and CBF would be computed as \begingroup \allowdisplaybreaks

 \endgroup \begin{rem} In this paper, ellipsoids refer to a higher-order ellipsoid of order one.
 The order for higher-order ellipsoids with $\bm{d} > 1$ will be specified. \end{rem} A visualization of using different orders of higher-order ellipsoids is also given in Fig.~\ref{fig:cbf_concept_visualization}.
-Given that the minimum function is not differentiable, we follow the formulation in~\cite{GoncalvesKTK23} and adopt a soft version, i.e., the $\mathrm{softmin}$ function, which is defined as
+Given that the minimum function is not differentiable, we follow the formulation in~\cite{GoncalvesKTK24} and adopt a soft version, i.e., the $\mathrm{softmin}$ function, which is defined as

 where $N \in \mathbb{N}$ represents the number of points in the point cloud $\mathcal{P}$ and $\delta\in\mathbb{R}_+$.
-The value of $\mathrm{softmin}$ approximates the minimum function when $\delta$ is close to zero.
-The expression in~\eqref{eq:cbf_softmin_formulation} is susceptible to being subjected to numerical instability, which we address by adopting the following equivalent form~\cite{GoncalvesKTK23}
+The $\mathrm{softmin}$ approximates the minimum function when $\delta$ is small.
+The expression in~\eqref{eq:cbf_softmin_formulation} is susceptible to numerical instability, which we address by adopting the following equivalent form~\cite{GoncalvesKTK24}

 With this, the final form of our CBF formulation becomes

 The partial derivative of the CBF with respect to the position and orientation of the ellipsoid can be computed as

 where $\bm{r}\in\mathbb{R}^3$ and $\bm{q}\in\mathbb{H}$ ($\mathbb{H}$ represent the Hamiltonian) represents the position of and orientation as quaternions of $\mathcal{E}$ in the world frame, respectively.
 Next, we present the theoretical results that show the proposed point cloud CBF formulation in~\eqref{eq:point_cloud_cbf} is a valid CBF.